Religious Objections to Pokémon

 "There are Pokémon like Houndoom clearly inspired by the traditional idea of demons, as well as a 'Dark' type."

-"Dungeons and Dragons and Magic are evil because they blatantly contain evil monsters, demons, spirits, sorcery and magic, and they are evil because the Bible condemns them."
+"Dungeons and Dragons and Magic are evil because they blatantly contain evil monsters, demons, spirits, sorcery and magic, which the Bible condemns."

 "Associating oneself with demons or representations of them is to choose evil over good."